redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })
 ```

-Okay, open up the actual `comments.js` service and we'll update it to accept the `postId` arugment and use it as an option to `findMany()`:
+Okay, open up the actual `comments.js` service and we'll update it to accept the `postId` argument and use it as an option to `findMany()`:

 ```javascript{3,4}
 // api/src/services/comments/comments.js